ijeism/blog/_posts/2018-05-02-shared-mobility-nyc-part-2.md

 Figure 4 Demand by rainfall (number of pickups vs. precipitation, by mean temperature)

-R code for all visualizations can be found at XXX.
+Full code can be found at XXX.